Distribution of Personal Income

 • Interactive data tables for the national statistics added in December 2023.

-The December 2023 distribution of personal income release adds full data for 2021 and provisional data for 2022.
-Estimates for 2021 are available as a separate file, consistent with previous releases.
-Full estimates for 2000-2021 are available in a pooled summary file.
-Given the importance of providing timely data, extrapolations were made for several income sources with unavailable data to provide distributional estimates for 2022 (provisional summary file).
-Because the top 1% and top 5% income shares are substantially influenced by not-yet-available Statistics of Income source data for 2022, interval ranges are provided for these estimates.
+The December 2024 distribution of personal income release revises all previous years and provides provisional data for 2023.
+Estimates for 2022 are available as a separate file, consistent with previous releases.
+Estimates for 2000-2023 are available in a pooled summary file.
+Given the importance of providing timely data, extrapolations were made for several income sources with unavailable data to provide distributional estimates for 2023 (provisional summary file).
+Because the top 1 percent and top 5 percent income shares are substantially influenced by not-yet-available Statistics of Income source data for 2023, interval ranges are provided for these estimates.

 Internationally Comparable Statistics

-An updated series of internationally comparable inequality research statistics has been provided for the same years (2000-2021 + provisional 2022) that follow the guidance of the Organization for Economic Cooperation and Development (OECD) Expert Group on Disparities in a National Accounts framework (EG DNA).
-Following the same structure as the BEA distribution of personal income tables, this release includes separate file estimates for 2021 and 2022, and summary table for 2000-2020.
-These tables (and accompanying methodology document) are provided in Supplemental Information below.
+An updated series of internationally comparable research statistics has been provided for the same years (2000-2022 + provisional 2023) that follow the guidance of the Organization for Economic Cooperation and Development (OECD) Expert Group on Disparities in a National Accounts framework (EG DNA).
+Following the same structure as the BEA distribution of personal income tables, this release includes separate file estimates for 2022 and 2023, and summary table for 2000-2023.
+These tables (and accompanying methodology document) are provided in the "Internationally Comparable Statistics" section on this page.

 What is Distribution of Personal Income?